-Transfer registration number to new owners
+Transferring registration number to new owners

 If you’re selling an already registered tourist accommodation you can’t transfer the registration to the new owners.
 The new owners need to register the tourist accommodation before they start operating the accommodation.

-If you don’t register, you can be fined up to $7,500 for each year you’re not registered.
+You can be fined up to $7,500 for each year you’re not registered.

 Most tourist accommodations need to register to operate in Nova Scotia.
 You need to register your tourist accommodation before you start operating the accommodation.